hallorant/bigmit/ta19demo/README.md

 allows visibility to the start or end of VBLANK.
 VBLANK detection allows for graphics without interference or tear as well as up to 192 pixel vertical resolution.
 The Model I could have shipped with this at absolutely no extra manufacturing cost.
-Modification created by Tim Halloran from ideas by George Phillips and a special thanks for the motivation to Trash Talk episode 21.
+The Modification was created by me (Tim Halloran) from ideas by George Phillips.
+With a special thanks for the motivation to Trash Talk episode 21.

 George thought this mod up in an email thread where I asked him about Trash Talk episode 21 where using VBLANK was discussed on a Model 1.
 I figured out